eugeneloza/GrayGooLife/readme.txt

 If a living cell was born with non-single-colored cells it is a GrayGoo (gray color).
 If a GrayGoo cell touches a colored cell it becomes its color in case there are no other colors around.

-If a cell gets too old it dies.
+If a cell gets too old it becomes a GrayGoo cell.

 Strategy elements: